objcio/articles/2014-05-01-view-layer-synergy.md

 	@end

-Depending on personal preference, a block based callback style, like this, may fit you better than implementing the delegate callbacks in your code:
+Depending on personal preference, a block-based callback style, like this, may fit you better than implementing the delegate callbacks in your code:

     fadeIn.delegate = [DRAnimationBlockDelegate animationDelegateWithBeginning:^{
         NSLog(@"beginning to fade in");